AndysRobotics/microFramework/README.md

 ### data-innerHtml

-Available on any html tag that supports innerHtml (ie not inputs, images ect).
+Available on any html tag that supports innerHtml (ie not inputs, images etc).
 The value of this attribute will be a path within `mfw.data`.

 Upon each render, the entire contents of the elements innerHtml will be replaced with the data matched by the data path on the tag.